mharen/mharen.github.io/_posts/2006/2006-01-24-thoughts-about-pudding.md

 * Cafeteria pudding usually sucks.
 That's because it's not real pudding.

-* Low-cal pudding isn't very good either, but it will doâ€”when it comes to pudding, take what you can get.
+* Low-cal pudding isn't very good either, but it will do—when it comes to pudding, take what you can get.

 * You can eat pudding with a spoon *or* fork.
 It's so versatile!